 Module selection guidance

 All postgraduate modules run for a semester and most are worth 20 UK credits (10 ECTS or 4 US credits).
 You can choose modules from a master's course according to the semester in which you intend to study.
 The master's course should correspond to the course you are studying at your home university.
-At least one semester of a master's degree should already have been completed at your home university before you attend postgraduate classes at London Met.
-A transcript of classes taken and grades obtained must be supplied with your application.
+You must be registered for a master's course at your home university before you attend postgraduate classes at London Met.
+A transcript of any classes taken and grades obtained should be supplied with your application.

-You can follow any MA or MSc from the list of our postgraduate courses, as long as you are already studying that subject.
+You can follow many of the MA's and MSc's from the list of our postgraduate courses, as long as you are already studying that subject.
+Some may not be available and you will be advised of this.
 You can also take modules from different courses if they are similar to your own.
+Some may require course leader approval.

 Academic credit